Approximation Algorithm for Minimum Weight $(k,m)$-CDS Problem in Unit Disk Graph: Conclusion

 \section{Conclusion}

-In this paper, we designed a polynomial-time approximation algorithm for the minimum weight $k$--connected $m$-fold dominating set problem ($(k,m)$-MWCDS) in unit disk graph, where $m\geq k$.
-The performance ratio is $O(k^{2}\log k)$ for $k\geq 3$ and $(8+\varepsilon)$ for $k= 2$.
+In this paper, we designed a polynomial-time constant-approximation algorithm for the minimum weight $k$--connected $m$-fold dominating set problem ($(k,m)$-MWCDS) in unit disk graphs, where $m\geq k$.
 Prior to this work, constant approximation algorithms were known for $k=1$ with weight and for $2\leq k\leq 3$ without weight.
 However, for $k\geq 4$, whether $(k,m)$-MCDS on unit disk graph admits a constant approximation is a long standing open problem.
 We answer the problem confirmatively for any fixed integer $k$, even considering weight.

-Our algorithm is based on a constant approximation algorithm for the minimum node-weighted Steiner network problem on unit disk graph.
+Our algorithm is based on a constant approximation algorithm for the minimum node-weighted Steiner network problem on unit disk graph under the assumption that the terminal set is a $m$-fold dominating set with $m\geq k$.
 A key result to the performance ratio is a geometric result, saying that every $k$--connected unit disk graph has a $k$--connected spanning subgraph whose maximum degree is upper bounded by a constant.
 Is it possible to design a better approximation algorithm for the minimum node weighted $k$--connected Steiner network problem directly?
 If this can be done, then the performance ratio for $(k,m)$-MWCDS can be improved accordingly.

+It should be remarked that after this paper was published in \cite{Shi2017}, Zeev Nutov pointed out a flaw in the proof of Lemma \ref{lemma5}, which, in its original version, says that $c(V(F))\leq \frac{2}{k}w(E(F))$, while it can be seen from this updated version that we can only obtain $c(V(F))\leq w(E(F))$.
+It should also be pointed out that Takuro Fukunaga obtained a constant ratio for $(k,m)$-CDS almost at the same time \cite{Fukunage}.
+Our algorithm makes use of Nutov's algorithm for S$k$CS, while Fukunaga's algorithm opens such a black-box by using primal-dual method directly.
+After fixing the above flaw, our ratio is larger than Fukunaga's ratio by a factor of $k/2$.